Defence plagues Thunder - algonquin times

 Luckily, team morale is still high and the players believe they will bounce back next week against the Loyalist Lancers.

-One player in particular, Dana Dore, knows they will come back twice as strong.
+One player in particular, Dana Dore, feels the team will come back twice as strong.

 “We practice everyday, and our intensity is going to get better and better, and we are just going to continue to try and win,” said Dore.